 - Now add salt to taste and mix well.

-- In a tadka pan, heat coconut oil, add mustard seeds, jeera, urad dal, chopped curry leaves, chopped green chillies and fry well.
+- In a tadka pan, heat coconut oil, add mustard seeds, jeera, urad dal, chopped curry leaves, and chopped green chillies and fry well.

 - Add chopped onions and fry till it turns light brown and turn off the stove.